-The Robin Hood theory of mental health
+The Robin Theory of mental health

 While growing up on the island of St. Croix in the U.S. Virgin Islands, Dr. E. Susanne “Susy” Francis Best was acutely conscious of that very thin line that separates those who rise above difficult circumstances, and those who fall victim to them.